Connor Wong Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong has gotten a hit in three of six games this season, but he has zero multi-hit games.
+- Wong has gotten a hit in three of seven games this season, but he has no multi-hit games.

-- Wong has driven in a run in one game this season, and it was more than one in that game.
+- Wong has an RBI in one game this season, and it was more than one in that game.

 - He has scored a run in two games this season, but just a single run each time.